bmonews2018/bmonews/en-US/supplier/mol_commission_fee.md

 ###  When the Service Fee is due after a transaction was completed in MOL, how do I make payment for it?

-MOL will collect the service fee on a monthly basis from the Suppliers; a digital invoice will be send to your registered email address and you will be able to make payment via Telegraphic Transfer (TT) or Cheque payment modes.
+MOL will collect the platform service fee on a monthly basis from the Suppliers; a digital invoice will be send to your registered email address by the end of a calendar month and you will need to make payment via Telegraphic Transfer (TT) or Cheque payment before the 15th day of the next month.

-Note: Our Invoice’s Payment Due Date is 5 working days after your company's Invoice Payment Term.

 ###  What is considered as a successful transaction between the Supplier and Buyer in MOL’s platform?